Led the MA Hold against the first Trump Travel Ban

 If you look at the history, the government was not able to point to a single credible incident of terrorism of somebody coming in from one of those seven countries.
 If that were where terrorism is coming from or how terrorism has happened, wouldn't we have examples?
 We've had enough terrorism in this country that we would have examples.

 The only thing that they could point to in the second Muslim ban was a Somali gentleman who grew up in the United States since he was something like two years old and was a naturalized US citizen.
 The other incident was an Iraqi interpreter, which was not part of the second travel ban.
 They searched far and wide to find examples of people who committed terrorism from one of these seven countries, and they failed.

 How do you quell the fears or resentment of those still afraid of the impact of immigrants?

-Since the dawn of time there is a history of ‘the other’, and I think there is a worldwide there is the feeling that people are ‘the others.’
-I think you can live in areas of the United States to this day and actually not meet immigrants and not know immigrants and not feel a personal relationship with immigrants, but people in cities just don't feel that way anymore because we all know immigrants.
+Since the dawn of time there is a history of ‘the other’, and I think there is a worldwide feeling that people are ‘the others.’
+I think you can live in areas of the United States to this day and actually not meet immigrants and not know immigrants and not feel a personal relationship with immigrants, but people in cities don't feel that way anymore because we all know immigrants.
 We all have friends who are immigrants.
 I'm married to an immigrant.